kaisenlinux/manpages-dev/category/PCAP/pcapfix.md

 DESCRIPTION
        Pcapfix is a tool to repair your damaged or corrupted pcap and pcapng files.
 It is written in C and released under the GNU General Public License.

        To  fix  your  pcap files the tool first checks for an intact pcap global header and repairs it if there are some corrupted bytes.
 It there seems to be no global header at all, pcapfix adds a self-created one at the beginning of the file.
 In a second step the tool tries to find pcap packet headers inside the file, below the global header.
 It checks if the values  are correct (or seem to be correct) and tries to repair a packet if there is something wrong.

        To  fix  your  pcapng  files the tool loops through all packet headers that can be found in the file.
-It checks for mandatory Section Header and Interface De‐ scription Block and creates them if missing.
+It checks for mandatory Section Header and Interface Description Block and creates them if missing.
 Pcapfix checks for correct block sizes and valid option fields.
-If something is wrong, invalid  fields  are  re‐ paired (if possible) or skipped and adjusted to finally get a proper pcapng file.
+If something is wrong, invalid fields are repaired (if possible) or skipped and adjusted to finally get a proper pcapng file.

 OPTIONS
        -d, --deep-scan